dooyum/Behavioral-Cloning-Autonomous-Vehicle/README.md

 Then I repeated this process by driving in the oposite direction in order to get more data points.

-To augment the data set, I also flipped images and angles thinking that this would help avoid a left turn bias, since most of the track veers left.
+To augment the data set, I flipped images and steering angles so that this would help avoid a left turn bias, since most of the track veers left.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-After the collection process, I had 13457 number of data points.
+After the collection process, I had 13457 data points.
 By creating a histogram of the steering angle distribution for the sample data I could see that there was a heavy bias towards keeping the steering straight.

 ![alt text][image8]